 The water allocation plan for the River Murray has been updated and it includes rules around how water is allocated, private carryover, trading, and the take and use of water.

-In line with new rules in the updated River Murray water allocation plan, private carryover will be announced in mid-April, but only if opening allocations for 2019-20 are projected to be 50 percent or less.
+In line with new rules in the updated River Murray water allocation plan, private carryover was announced in mid-April because opening allocations for 2019-20 were projected to be less than 50 percent.
 This approach to private carryover reflects the feedback from key industry representatives during consultation on the draft water allocation plan for the River Murray in mid-2018.

 The new River Murray water allocation plan locks in a commitment to reduce Adelaide's reliance on the River Murray by 50 gigalitres in dry years, in recognition of Adelaide's access to other sources of water.
 Compared to the Millennium Drought, the commitment boosts irrigation allocations by 8 percent in dry years and applies whenever irrigators are on allocations of less than 100 percent.

 Other than in exceptional circumstances, the 8 percent benefit for irrigators is expected to be maintained in full until 30 June 2024.
 The commitment will be implemented in a way that has no impact on prices or water security for SA Water customers.

 Adelaide now has access to a wider range of resources including water from the River Murray, Mount Lofty storages, Adelaide Desalination Plant, water recycling, aquifer storage and recovery, and there has been a substantial increase in the number of household rainwater tanks.